 Still not convinced?
 No problem!

 A study was conducted to compare EMG (Electromyography) activity in the leg muscles between the Sumo and conventional deadlift.
-Well, the study found EMG activity to be significantly greater from the Vastus Medialis, Vastus Lateralis, and tibialis when performing a Sumo deadlift due to increased knee extension.
+Well, the study found EMG activity to be significantly greater from the Vastus Medialis, Vastus Lateralis, and tibialis when performing a Sumo deadlift.
 (5)

 The conventional deadlift did, however, have significantly higher EMG activity in the medial gastrocnemius.